react-boilerplate/react-boilerplate/docs/general/gotchas.md

 });
 ```

-## Exclude modules from Babel processing<a name="exclude-modules"></a>
+## Exclude modules from Babel processing

-Excluding modules from babel processing has never been so easy!
+You need to exclude node packages from babel processing which are not intended for browsers.
 Just add the package name to `exclude` array in `internals/config.js` and you're all set!

 ``` js
 // in internals/config.js